 Secondary students complete two production outcomes each year.
 One experience is participation in the staged production of a play/play-build.
 The other is preparation of work to be featured in the College’s High Performance season in September.
 Opportunities to perform at concerts, eisteddfod, assemblies etc are also sought.

-Primary Drama students follow the Board of Studies requirements in addition to experiences in play-building and scripted drama designed by the College.
+Primary Drama students follow the NESA requirements in addition to experiences in play-building and scripted drama designed by the College.
 Students experience a performance outcome in each semester, a highlight being the work they prepare for Starburst during the High Performance season.

 Students expressing an interest in other elements of theatre are encouraged and have their talents fostered in technical, costume, directorial, writing and design areas of production.

 It is intended that on completion of the course in Year 12, a graduate might pursue further training at a tertiary level, equipped with an understanding of the self-discipline and preparation that this level of study requires.
 It is anticipated that the course will prepare them appropriately to audition for potential study at tertiary training institutions such as the National Institute of Dramatic Arts, the Victorian College of the Arts & the West Australian Academy of Performing Arts.
 Graduates have also made keen use of their Acting skills in fields as diverse as teaching, journalism, real estate and law.

 The Acting course is not intended to be a comprehensive vocational preparation.
 Acting is a craft that should be developed with ongoing practice, harnessing the life experiences of the individual.
 The glory of Acting is that it is a life-long activity for the practitioner.
 Students at the College begin a journey of discovery which will engage, excite and challenge them throughout their life.